3 Your state pension

 Some important points to remember:

-- State pensions are currently increased every year in April, based on the highest of three measures: the rate of inflation, the rate of average earnings growth, or a 2.5% increase.
+- State pensions are currently increased every year in April.
+The increase in recent years has been based on the highest of three measures: the rate of inflation, the rate of average earnings growth, or a 2.5% increase.
 This way of setting the annual increase is known as the ‘triple lock’.
+This arrangement may change in the future as it has been criticised for being too expensive for the government, particularly at times of high price or earnings inflation.
+Indeed, for 2023/24 the application of the triple lock combined with the sharp increase in the rate of inflation in the UK resulted in a 10.1% increase in state pensions.

 - You don’t have to take your state pension from the point that you qualify – you can delay this.
 You’ll receive an extra 1% on your pension payment for each 9 weeks of deferral.
-So, not taking your state pension for a year will add 5.8% to what you receive.
+So, not taking your state pension for a year will add 5.8% to what you receive – £11.82 a week currently for those on the full new state pension.
 If you are not planning to retire fully until later, it may make sense to delay taking your state pension.
 A link to finding more about this is provided at the end of the course.

 - The government provides a safety net for those who don’t have enough income in retirement.
-This is called pension credit, and entitlement to it also enables you to obtain other state benefits.
+This is called Pension Credit, and entitlement to it also enables you to obtain other state benefits.
 If you are retired and your total income is low, you should find out more about pension credit via the link provided at the end of the course.
-Don’t be one of the estimated 1.5 million households in the UK who are entitled to pension credit but fail to claim it (MoneySavingExpert.com, 2020).
+Don’t miss out – there’s an estimated 1 million households in the UK who are entitled to pension credit but don’t claim it (DWP, 2020).

 - Your state pension is taxable and will be included in HMRC’s calculation of the income tax you need to pay in the tax year.
-By contrast, you stop paying NICs when you reach state pension age.
+However, you stop paying National Insurance when you reach state pension age.

-- State pensioners get an annual winter fuel payment – currently £200, or £300 for those aged 80 years or over.
-These amounts are lower if other members of the household are eligible for the payment or if the pensioner is living in a care home.
-Pensioners also get a Christmas bonus (currently £10).
-These are both tax-free.
+- People receiving the state pensions also get an annual winter fuel payment – currently £200, or £300 for those aged 80 years or over.
+These amounts are lower if other members of the household are eligible for the payment (or if the recipient is living in a care home).
+For 2022/23 this fuel allowance was boosted by £300 as a result of the sharp increase in energy prices seen since 2021.
+The same £300 boost is planned for 2023/24.
+There’s also a Christmas bonus (currently £10).
+These allowances are tax-free.

-While the state pension can provide a valuable contribution to the income you require in retirement, it is unlikely to give you enough for an active and colourful retirement.
-The full new state pension for two people currently amounts to £18,220.80 for 2020/21.
-This is much lower than the estimated minimum a couple needs for a moderate lifestyle in retirement (£29,100) mentioned in the previous section.
+While the state pension may be a large part of the income you require in retirement, it is unlikely to give you enough to cover much more than the basic minimum living costs.
+The state pension for two people currently amounts to £21,200.40 for 2023/24.
+This is much lower than the estimated minimum a couple needs to spend for a moderate lifestyle in retirement (£34,000) mentioned in the previous section.

-So now it’s time for you to look at the pension income you can get from your own ‘private’ pensions, whether they are ‘personal’ or ‘occupational’ (‘workplace’) pensions.
+So now it’s time for you to look at what additional pension income you can expect from your own ‘private’ pension savings, whether they are personal or occupational pensions, provided through your workplace or arranged by yourself.